ozge-albayrak/pick_and_place_using_ros/README.md

 This project is focused on learning and implementing various concepts in Robot Operating System (ROS).
 Through this project, I explored the creation and configuration of custom robots, along with performing a pick-and-place task using the MoveIt plugin.

 ## Features
-- Installed ROS Noetic and learning creating packages
+- Installed ROS Noetic and learned creating packages
 - Created a custom robot model
 - Implemented a pick-and-place task
 - Configured a Universal Robot